 Back to the point- when I found out about this opportunity I knew that Straits and I had to work together.
 Chef Julian is the son of the owner (my mom’s old boss) and I am so humble for this experience.

-There is still a little mystery to this event because I cannot reveal our amazing entree until next week, but I am so impressed with it.
+There is still a little mystery to this event because I cannot reveal our amazing entree until next week, but I am so impressed with it, thankfully we were able to get help from catering services like the catering edmonton service, we are expecting lots of people to show up next week.

 There are other bloggers that are also Westfield Tastemakers, such as: